Waithera-m/portfolio-site/readme.md

 #### The web site displays some of the projects that the creator has worked on
 #### By **Waithera-m**
 ## Description
-Partage is a simple django application that allows users to see some of the projects that the creator has worked on
+profile_site is a simple django application that allows users to see some of the projects that the creator has worked on

 ## Setup/Installation Requirements
 To use the application, users need internet access and web browsers, preferably  Chrome, Safari, and Firefox.